HPCE/hpce-2018-cw2/csv_and_pivot.md

 ### Pivot!

-Excel is one tool that has good pivot features, but open office and google spreadshets have it too, and you can do it in matlab or python as well (as long as you are willing to code it).
+Excel is one tool that has good pivot features, but open office and google spreadsheets have it too, and you can do it in matlab or python as well (as long as you are willing to code it).
 If you have a csv file, with a number of columns, then pivot tables let you: